 - 1) Scores from four questions presented on the end-of-semester course evaluations: "Instructor is outstanding", "Instructor is enthusiastic", "Instructor is available to students", and "Instructor recognizes when students fail to comprehend". - 2) Feedback from teaching observations.
-At least twice during your tenure as a P211 lab instructor, a teaching mentor will observe portions of your lab classes and meet with you to provide feedback on your teaching.
+At least twice during your tenure as a P211 lab instructor, a teaching mentor will observe portions of your lab classes and provide feedback on your teaching.